Murong Chui: During Murong Jun's reign

 Princess Duan and Gao were tortured, but they refused to admit the charges of witchcraft, and because of this the torture was intensified.
 Murong Chui was saddened by his wife's suffering, and he sent her a message trying to persuade her to end her suffering by admitting to the charge (and thus end the torture but be sentenced to death).
 Princess Duan remarked:

 I am not fearful of death.
 However, if I falsely implicate myself, I admit to treason.
 I would be betraying my ancestors and dragging Your Royal Highness into this disaster.
 The results are dire, and I will not do this.

 As she was interrogated, Princess Duan replied logically and openly, and Murong Chui was able to avoid being dragged into the case, but she still died in prison, either from the torture or a secret execution.

 Murong Chui then married her sister as his new princess.
 However, after a brief time, Empress Kezuhun ordered that the new Princess Duan be deposed, and she married her sister, the Lady of Chang'an, to Murong Chui as his new princess.
 Murong Chui did not dare to refuse, but he was displeased, and Empress Kezuhun became even more resentful of him.
 Because of this, Murong Chui was briefly effectively exiled to be the governor of remote Ping Province (平州, modern eastern Liaoning).
 He was only recalled when Murong Jun became ill in 359.

 In 360, Murong Jun died.
-He was succeeded by his son and crown prince Murong Wei, with Murong Jun's younger brother and Murong Chui's older brother Murong Ke the Prince of Taiyuan as regent.
+He was succeeded by his son and crown prince Murong Wei, with Murong Jun's younger brother and Murong Chui's older brother Murong Ke, Prince of Taiyuan as regent.

 During Murong Wei's reign

 During Murong Ke's regency

-Unlike Murong Jun, Murong Ke greatly trusted Murong Chui and consulted him on many decisions—including what to do with Muyu Gen when Muyu Gen conspired against him in 360.
-Later that year, he also sent Murong Chui to pacify southern provinces which became disturbant in light of Murong Jun's death.
+Unlike Murong Jun, Murong Ke trusted Murong Chui and consulted him on many decisions—including what to do with Muyu Gen when Muyu Gen conspired against him in 360.
+Later that year, he sent Murong Chui to pacify southern provinces which became disturbant in light of Murong Jun's death.
 In 365, he assisted Murong Ke in capturing the important Jin city of Luoyang, and after doing so became the commander of the southern armies, defending against possible Jin counterattacks.

 In 367, Murong Ke grew ill, and on his deathbed he advised Murong Wei to let Murong Chui succeed him.
-He also tried to convince Murong Wei's older brother Murong Zang (慕容臧) the Prince of Le'an and his own uncle and co-regent Murong Ping (慕容評) the Prince of Shangyong of the wisdom of giving at least the post of commander of the armies to Murong Chui.
-However, after Murong Ke's death later that year, Murong Ping and Empress Dowager Kezuhun disagreed with his advice, and Murong Ping became regent while the commander of the armies post was given to Murong Wei's brother Murong Chong the Prince of Zhongshan.
+He also tried to convince Murong Wei's older brother Murong Zang (慕容臧), Prince of Le'an and his own uncle and co-regent Murong Ping (慕容評), Prince of Shangyong of the wisdom of giving at least the post of commander of the armies to Murong Chui.
+However, after Murong Ke's death later that year, Murong Ping and Empress Dowager Kezuhun disagreed with his advice, and Murong Ping became regent while the commander of the armies post was given to Murong Wei's brother Murong Chong, Prince of Zhongshan.